 Cutting huge blocks of slabs itself was an art and science.
 What did they use to do that - Two lest suspected items- wooden pegs and water!

 A series of holes were made on the surface of the rock (along the line of cut).
+Then they pegged dry wooden pieces into it.
+Over these pegs water is poured to soak it.

 The wood expands slowly by absorbing water and the shear force of these tiny peg in a row made the rock crack apart.
 Once the crack was developed and the rock split, it was the job of elephants and men to move them the construction site.